MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-tenant-setup.md

 This tenant setup article introduces important aspects to know about setting up your Fabric tenant, with an emphasis on the Power BI experience.
 It's targeted at multiple audiences:

 - **Fabric administrators:** The administrators who are responsible for overseeing Fabric in the organization.
-- **Microsoft Entra administrators:** The team that's responsible for overseeing and managing Microsoft Entra ID ([previously known as Azure Active Directory](/azure/active-directory/fundamentals/new-name)).
+- **Microsoft Entra administrators:** The team that's responsible for overseeing and managing Microsoft Entra ID.

 Fabric is part of a larger Microsoft ecosystem.
 If your organization is already using other cloud subscription services, such as Azure, Microsoft 365, or Dynamics 365, then Fabric operates within the same Microsoft Entra _tenant_.
 Your organizational domain (for example, _contoso.com_) is associated with Microsoft Entra ID.
 Like all Microsoft cloud services, your [Fabric tenant](/fabric/enterprise/licenses#tenant) relies on your organization's Microsoft Entra ID for identity and access management.